 “#UFC just offered me to fight BJ Penn…I said YES!!!!!
 Just waiting on him!!!!!!
 Let’s scrap bra?”

 Now to be fair, the fight has yet to be confirmed or officially announced anywhere else.
 Is this Koscheck playing games with the MMA media and fans or is he really pumped to fight the former UFC lightweight champion?
-The MMA media is reporting this as the real deal so for ..click here to read more
+The MMA media is reporting ..click here to read more

 B.J.
 Penn, Gilbert Melendez, Josh Koscheck